 There are two variants of this training course: it is either integrated into students' studies from their first year, or during the course of their university studies on condition that they catch up the number of ECTS credits required for the education and didactics course.

 For further information, please consult the following Web sites:

 Structure of studies

 90 ECTS credits (teacher training), 3 semesters

-Holders of a Bachelor's degree awarded from a Swiss university or holders of a Bachelor's degree awarded by a foreign university, provided that the Bachelor's degree is recognised and considered equivalent by the University of Fribourg, can be admitted to this Master programme within another discipline with prerequisites (must be successfully completed before starting the Master's degree programme).
-According to existing agreements, holders of a Bachelor's degree awarded from a Swiss university of applied sciences can also be admitted with prerequisites.
+Holders of a bachelor's degree awarded from a Swiss university or holders of a bachelor's degree awarded by a foreign university, provided that the bachelor's degree is recognised and considered equivalent by the University of Fribourg, can be admitted to this master programme within another discipline with prerequisites (must be successfully completed before starting the master programme).
+According to existing agreements, holders of a bachelor's degree awarded from a Swiss university of applied sciences can also be admitted with prerequisites.